Czechia

 Jewish Museum In Prague

-The Jewish Museum, established in 1906, is home to one of the largest Judaica collections in the world.
-It features a vast array of silver artifacts, textiles, 100,000 books, and around 40,000 other exhibits.
-Visitors can explore various ancient garments, photographs, manuscripts, and many other items.
+The Jewish Museum, founded in 1906, houses one of the largest Judaica collections in the world.
+Its exhibitions showcase silver artifacts, textiles, about 100,000 books, and nearly 40,000 other items.
+As you walk through, you can explore ancient garments, photographs, manuscripts, and countless objects that bring centuries of Jewish history to life.

 One of the most significant aspects for visitors here is the descriptions of Holocaust victims and the stories of those who survived this horrific ordeal.
 This unique museum provides a deep insight into the tragic history of Prague’s Jewish community and life during the Nazi occupation.
 Exhibitions are spread across the Jewish Quarter, including the Maisel, Pinkas, Klausen Synagogues, and the Old Jewish Cemetery.